collabnix/kubelabs/ServiceCatalog101/Install-Service-Catalog-Helm.md

 # Install service catalog with helm

-Below are the steps to get service catalog up and running in Helm.
+Below are the steps to get the service catalog up and running in Helm.
 ## Steps

 First, add the service-catalog Helm repository